math-comp/Coq-Combi/README.md

 * the **Murnaghan-Nakayama** rule for converting power sum to Schur function, it includes

-  - two recursive implementations building the tableau up or down
+  - two recursive implementations building the tableau upward or downward

   - a skew version multiplying a Schur function by a power sum expanding the result on Schur functions.

 * the **character theory of the symmetric Groups**.
-We do not use representations but rather goes as fast as possible to Frobenius isomorphism and then uses computations with symmetric polynomials. it includes
+We do not use representations but rather goes as fast as possible to Frobenius isomorphism and then uses computations with symmetric polynomials.
+It includes

   - *cycle types* for permutations (together with Thibaut Benjamin)

   - The tower structure and the *restriction and induction formulas* for class indicator (together with Thibaut Benjamin)

-  - structure of the *centralizer* of a permutation
+  - the structure of the *centralizer* of a permutation

   - Young character and *Young Rule*